 The flagship Careerways product is a guided planner which is filled with tips to help people achieve their career goals and success on their terms.
 Lauren, like many NCI Alumni, is still in touch with us and has kindly provided a discount code (NCI15) offering 15% off her planner.
 Thank you, Lauren!

 As demonstrated by these examples, the entrepreneurial spirit is thriving amongst the NCI community.
-If you have ever thought about starting your own business but you’re not sure where to begin, the Springboard+ funded Postgraduate Diploma in Business in Entrepreneurship is an ideal steppingstone towards business ownership.
+If you have ever thought about starting your own business but you’re not sure where to begin, register for an upcoming information event to find the best option for you.